annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Yellow command events

-Yellow core events notify when a command is executed.
+Yellow command events notify when a command is executed.
 The following events are available:

 `onCommand` `onCommandHelp`